iqhive/runtime.link/Readme.md

     * cpu - work directly with machine code that can runs natively on the CPU (JIT or AOT).
     * lib - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).

+## Planned Link Layers (Roadmap)
+A number of link layers are under consideration, or in early planning, experimentation phases.
+These are:

+    * bot - link to machine learning models and other AI technologies.
+    * gpu - execute shaders and other computational units on the GPU.
+    * sys - talk directly to specific operating system interfaces and kernels (system calls).
+    * usb - communicate directly with connected hardware devices.

 ## Data structures
 In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined variable data types, strings and structures.
 These are: